 Roy Dwyer began practicing law 50 years ago because he wanted to help the underdog.
-A particularly aggressive attorney who has won tens of millions of dollars for his clients, Roy has been guided by one goal – to hold individuals and corporations accountable for careless and negligent acts that injure or kill innocent people.
-Now, decades later, his wisdom, razor-sharp legal acumen, and dedication to his clients have made Roy one of the top personal injury attorneys in the Northwest.
+A particularly aggressive attorney who had won tens of millions of dollars for his clients, Roy was guided by one goal – to hold individuals and corporations accountable for careless and negligent acts that injured or killed innocent people.
+Decades later, his wisdom, razor-sharp legal acumen, and dedication to his clients had made Roy one of the top personal injury attorneys in the Northwest.

-Roy has grown his practice to six offices across the state of Oregon and taken hundreds of cases to verdict.
+Roy had grown his practice to six offices across the state of Oregon and taken hundreds of cases to verdict.
 In 1982, Roy decided to practice exclusively in the area of personal injury law.
-He’s argued numerous cases before the Oregon Supreme Court and has decades of experience handling cases of medical malpractice, car crashes, workplace accidents, catastrophic injuries, and wrongful death.
-In short, Roy has seen just about everything.
+He had argued numerous cases before the Oregon Supreme Court and had decades of experience handling cases of medical malpractice, car crashes, workplace accidents, catastrophic injuries, and wrongful death.
+In short, Roy had seen just about everything.

-In his distinguished career, Roy has earned a slate of awards including the Oregon Trial Lawyers Association Outstanding Member award.
-He has also served in leadership roles for legal professional organizations at the state and national levels.
+In his distinguished career, Roy had earned a slate of awards, including the Oregon Trial Lawyers Association Outstanding Member award.
+He had also served in leadership roles for legal professional organizations at the state and national levels.

 Roy’s path to building a successful practice was far from typical.
 He began his career in 1949 when he quit high school at 16 years old to enlist in the United States Air Force.
 While in the military, Roy earned his GED and, after four years of service, found himself stationed in Fairbanks, Alaska.
 Eager to further his education, he enrolled at the University of Alaska and later transferred to the University of Oregon, where he earned his Bachelor of Science degree in 1959.
 This ambitious young man went to law school immediately, finished in 1962, and promptly opened his own law firm in Eugene.